-This event was declared a federal disaster, so we have been working with state and federal officials with FEMA to receive reimbursement for up to 75% of the total damages incurred.
-We have been approved for reimbursement of \$725,876 of which we have received \$159,295 as of December 31, 2023.
+This event was declared a federal disaster, so we worked with state and federal officials with FEMA to submit for up to 75% of the total damages incurred.
+We were approved for reimbursement of \$725,876 which has been fully reimbursed as of December 31, 2024.

 WEC also experienced damage during the summer flooding event that began on July 7, 2023.
 WEC incurred damage throughout its territory that took several days to fully restore power to our members.
-This event was declared a disaster by the federal government, and we have been working with state and FEMA representatives to submit our damages for up to 75% reimbursement.
-This event incurred total damage in the amount of \$295,552.
+This event was declared a disaster by the federal government, and we worked with state and FEMA representatives to submit our damages for up to 75% reimbursement.
+This event incurred total damage in the amount of \$295,552 of which \$237,741 was eligible for reimbursement.
+WEC has received \$203,900 as of December 31, 2024.